Brown Debating Union: History

 The Brown Debating Union has existed since 1824.
 It began to organize formal debate tournaments with peer institutions, as well as on-campus debates for student groups, during the early twentieth century.
 By the 1950s, the debate program had become part of the Brown University English Department.
 Competing on the National Debate Tournament circuit, the debate team was fairly successful.

 However, in the 1980s the English department stopped funding the team, and the BDU became an autonomous student organization funded by the Undergraduate Finance Board.
 Without the funds to participate in costly policy debate, they participated in parliamentary debate.
 The Union currently competes in debate tournaments held by the American Parliamentary Debate Association.
 Their annual debate tournament is typically held during the last weekend of October every year.

 Since 1882, the BDU has held the Radcliffe Hicks Debate, an annual contest for sophomores and juniors.
 First and second-place winners receive monetary prizes from the Hicks endowment.

 Structure

 The Brown Debating Union is run by a board of students elected every winter.
 The board is responsible for organizational decisions including handling finances, running tournaments and training students.
 The board consists of eight members: the president, vp of operations, vp of finance, vp of administration, vp of recruitment, logistics chair, social chair and communications chair.

 National competition

 The Brown Debating Union competes mostly in the American Parliamentary style of debate as a member of the American Parliamentary Debate Association, an intercollegiate debate association with over fifty member universities across the United States.
 The BDU competes at tournaments across the country that take place on Fridays and Saturdays each week.
 It also hosts its own parliamentary debate tournament twice a year, and has been involved in APDA governance, with BDU members serving on APDA's executive board.

+Brown debaters have won several national awards from APDA, including twice speaker of the year: